julelang/manual/src/common-concepts/control-flow/iterations.md

 ```
 As you can see, it is possible to use the ignore operator for unused fields.
 ::: tip
-Jule assign variables data types by automatically by collection.
-Similar to type inferred variables.
-If the index variable is be numeric, Jule's auto data type is `int` type.
+Jule assign variables data types automatically by collection.
+Similar to type-inferred variables.
+If the index variable is numeric, Jule's auto data type is `int` type.
 :::

 ---